bearcott/notes/sophomore/physEM/lesson6.md

     V (or potential) = kq/r

+- `r` is always distance from point to center of charge

 Potential energy *increases* when an object is moving in a path of resistance, and *decreases* otherwise (because it turns into kinetic energy.)
 - potential energy is the SAME inside a surface as it is ON THE SURFACE